Editor's Note: After learning about serious allegations against Jason Ward, the National Audubon Society has severed its ties with him.

 Editor’s Note: There's a lot to look forward to in spring, including the welcomed hullabaloo of birdsong.
 The sheer volume of songs and calls to learn can often feel overwhelming for birders, but these sounds offer both an opportunity and a challenge.
 Follow along with our birding-by-ear series to learn how to use vocalizations to better ID birds.
-To catch up, be sure to check out part 1, part 2, part 3, part 4, and part 5.
+To catch up, be sure to check out part 1, part 2, part 3, part 4, part 5, part 7, and part 8.

 In part 6, #TrickyBirdID founder and Atlanta Audubon bird guide Jason Ward covers the fascinating world of mimics.
 Some of our most common backyard birds are born impersonators, meaning they copy other species' songs to compensate for their own musical inadequacies.
 Knowing how to pick the culprits out from a lineup of sounds is a major help while birding.
 Here's Jason with his mimicry wisdom.